IFS Coaching & a Brief Internal Family Systems Model Overview

 - When interacting with part, we respect their autonomy and reasons for what they are and aren’t willing to do.
 We respect that building trust takes time.
 Working slowly, respectfully, gently, and with complete presence over time is the fastest way to resolve issues with parts.

-I use the lens of IFS with my coaching clients to help them learn the skills of leading all parts of themselves as they cultivate their life and work.
+I use the lens of IFS coaching with my clients to help them learn the skills of leading all parts of themselves as they cultivate their lives and work.

 RESOURCES

-Just to let you know, Allison is a coach, not a therapist.
-Internal Family Systems Coaching with Allison is not a substitute for psychotherapy and does not replace professional mental health advice or treatment.
-I am L1 trained (Dec 2022) in IFS by the IFS institute and am pursuing my L2 in 2023.
+I am a coach/practitioner, not a therapist.
+Internal Family Systems Coaching is not a substitute for psychotherapy and does not replace professional mental health advice or treatment.
+I am L1 trained (Dec 2022) in IFS by the IFS Institute.
+I have also completed coursework in IFS Specific Coaching and IFS-based group coaching.
 IFS Coaching does not diagnose or constitute health care as therapy does.

 Completed IFS Training